 –Building Biology® tenet

-Radio Frequency Radiation – This type is associated with communications radiation (Radio Frequency (RF) Fields) and found in the air: cordless telephones, cell phones, pagers, wireless internet, Bluetooth devices, broadcast and digital broadcast TV, AM and FM radio, and emergency and military communications.
+Radio Frequency Radiation (RF): This type is associated with communications and found in the air, emitted wirelessly by sources such as cell towers and antennas, cordless telephones, cell phones, pagers, wireless internet, Bluetooth devices, broadcast and digital broadcast TV, AM and FM radio, and emergency and military communications.
 The energy output from these is billions of times stronger than the natural high frequency energies from the cosmos.

 Today these energies are all-pervasive and can be measured everywhere on the earth.
 The wireless age is increasing the density of such energies at an unprecedented rate.